Predictions in multifield models of inflation: Introduction

 Despite not being directly about inflation, it is interesting to note the recent work of Sumitomo and Tye on the cosmological constant \cite{Sumitomo:2012wa, Sumitomo:2012vx, Sumitomo:2012cf}.
 The mechanism by which they argue for the smallness of the cosmological constant is closely related to why a spike in the density function of observables is argued to be generic here.

-The rest of this paper is structured as follows. \S\ref{sec:sep} briefly reviews the relevant expressions for observable quantities in sum-separable potentials and discusses the conditions under which the method sketched above is applicable. \S\ref{sec:pfroms} is dedicated to a more thorough explanation of the use of Eq.~\eqref{eq:prob}. \S\ref{sec:quad} is a detailed discussion of the prediction of quadratic inflation; as well as being an interesting model in its own right, the spherical symmetry of the model makes calculating predictions exceptionally straightforward and hence will serve as a transparent demonstration of the method. ~\S\ref{sec:summary} briefly discusses why the results should hold for a more general class of models than just the class of sum-separable models and \S\ref{sec:conclusion} concludes this paper.
+The rest of this paper is structured as follows. \S\ref{sec:sep} briefly reviews the relevant expressions for observable quantities in sum-separable potentials and discusses the conditions under which the method sketched above is applicable. \S\ref{sec:pfroms} is dedicated to a more thorough explanation of the use of Eq.~\eqref{eq:prob}. \S\ref{sec:quad} is a detailed discussion of the prediction of quadratic inflation; as well as being an interesting model in its own right, the spherical symmetry of the model makes calculating predictions exceptionally straightforward and hence will serve as a transparent demonstration of the method. ~\S\ref{sec:summary} returns to the discussion of why the results should hold for a more general class of models than just the class of sum-separable models and \S\ref{sec:conclusion} concludes this paper.